minorugh/upsftp/README.md

 ```

 - The standard port for SFTP is usually 22, but if a port is set separately, set it.
-- In my case it worked without setting ssh-key, but I'm not sure if that's the case in any environment.
+- In my case, I automatically entered the passphrase at login and executed ssh-key, so I didn't need to set the keypath in sftp.pl.

 ## Filelist